mjameer/RareLearning/DB/TimeScaleDb.md

 ## 9. How Queries Still Work After Compression

 When data is spread across column blocks, how does TimescaleDB know which price belongs to which row?

-**The answer: position index.** Every column block stores values in the same order, so position 1 in the time block always corresponds to position 1 in the price block.
+**The answer: position index.**

+Every column block stores values in the same order.
+Position 1 in the time block always corresponds to position 1 in the price block — always.

 ```
 Position:      [0]      [1]      [2]